wooogler/assets/03_Communication.md

 If you are a PhD student and do not have a website, that's a big problem.
 (Once you have websites and then I can start to link those from mine --> which gives you extra visibility --> extra opportunities)

-Echolab at Virginia Tech utilizes Zoom as the standard platform for conducting online meetings.
-This practice ensures that team members can effectively communicate and collaborate remotely, supporting the lab's focus on fostering empathic interactions through digital means.
-Install the Zoom software and be familiar with it.
+Echolab at Virginia Tech utilizes Microsoft Teams as the platform for conducting online meetings.
+This practice ensures that all virtual communications and collaborations are centralized within a single, accessible tool, facilitating efficient and organized interactions among team members.
+Install the Microsoft Teams software and be familiar with it.
 It has many convenience functions (sharing screen, whiteboard, recording, etc.).